6 Loading data

 ENDW = "labor_diff"

-| Input Type | GTAP v9 | GTAP v10 | GTAP v11 |
+| Input Type | GTAP v9 | GTAP v10 | GTAP v11 | GTAP v12 |

-| dat_input | gddat.har | gsddat.har | gsdfdat.har |
+| dat_input | gddat.har | gsddat.har | gsdfdat.har | gsdfdat.har |

-| par_input | gdpar.har | gsdpar.har | gsdfpar.har |
+| par_input | gdpar.har | gsdpar.har | gsdfpar.har | gsdfpar.har |

-| set_input | gdset.har | gsdset.har | gsdfset.har |
+| set_input | gdset.har | gsdset.har | gsdfset.har | gsdfset.har |

-5.3 Set mappings
+6.3 Set mappings

 Set mappings aggregate the fine-grained regions, sectors, and endowments in the GTAP database down to the resolution required for a given model run.
 The set names used in ... depend on the data format — see the Loading and specifying sets chapter for the full list of internal mappings and instructions for supplying custom CSV mappings.

-5.5 Time steps
+6.4 Time steps

 For temporally dynamic models (e.g., GTAP-INT, GTAP-RE), time steps must be provided representing t0 plus actual year steps from t0.
 Time steps can be inputted in either actual year increments or represented as chronological years.
 Note that if chronological years are used, t0 must correspond with the reference year of the database being used.

-Explicit time steps (equivalent to c(2014, 2015, 2016, 2017, 2018, 2020, 2022, 2024, 2026, 2028, 2030)) due to reference year associated with the loaded data inputs.
+The following uses explicit time steps (steps from t0), equivalent to chronological years c(2014, 2015, 2016, 2017, 2018, 2020, 2022, 2024, 2026, 2028, 2030) given the 2014 reference year of the loaded data.

-data <- ems_data(dat_input = "path/to/flexagg10AY14/gsddat.har",
+data <- ems_data(dat_input = "v6_data/gsddat.har",

-par_input = "path/to/flexagg10AY14/gsdpar.har",
+par_input = "v6_data/gsdpar.har",

-set_input = "path/to/flexagg10AY14/gsdset.har",
+set_input = "v6_data/gsdset.har",

 REG = "WB23",

-TRAD_COMM = "services",
+PROD_COMM = "services",

-ENDW_COMM = "labor_agg",
+ENDW_COMM = "labor_agg"

-)Chronological time steps (note reference year of input data)
+)Chronological time steps (note reference year of input data).

-data <- ems_data(dat_input = "path/to/flexAgg11c17/gsdfdat.har",
+data <- ems_data(dat_input = "v7_data/gsdfdat.har",

-par_input = "path/to/flexAgg11c17/gsdfpar.har",
+par_input = "v7_data/gsdfpar.har",

-set_input = "path/to/flexAgg11c17/gsdfset.har",
+set_input = "v7_data/gsdfset.har",

 REG = "R32",